cdapio/sample-spark-app/README.md

 ```
 This will generate a regular Spark application that is now ready to be integrated with CDAP.

+**Only one minor configuration that needs to be done is to setup your Maven POM or SBT project with Felix to create bundled JAR.
+The artifact will be slightly bigger, but CDAP handles that seamlessly.**

+> [Here]( are the changes you need to do to your POM file

 ## Step 2 - Deploying your Spark application as Plugin to CDAP

 Now, this vanilla Spark project is treated as a plugin within CDAP system.
 So, let's deploy this Spark application using standard REST API's provided by CDAP.